K2SOHIGH/pcalf/README.md

 ### pcalf :

 This command can be used to look quickly for the presence of calcyanin in a set of amino acid sequences.
 It take one or more fasta files as input and output several files including a summary, a list of features and a list of raw hits produced during the search.
-In addition, it also output updated HMMs, updateds MSAs with calcyanin tagged as Calcyanin with known N-ter detected if any.
+It also produce updated HMMs and updateds MSAs with newly detected calcyanin tagged as Calcyanin with known N-ter.

 ```
 pcalf -i proteins.fasta